psunlpgroup/PyrEvalv2/README.md

 [6] Manning, Christopher D., Mihai Surdeanu, John Bauer, Jenny Finkel, Steven J. Bethard, and David McClosky.
 2014.
 The Stanford CoreNLP Natural Language Processing Toolkit In Proceedings of the 52nd Annual Meeting of the Association for Computational Linguistics: System Demonstrations, pp. 55-60.

 [7] Singh, P.; Gnesdilow, D; Cang, C; Baker, S.; Goss, W; Kim, C.; Passonneau, R. J.; Puntambekar, S. 2022.
 Design of Real-time Scaffolding of Middle School Science Writing Using Automated Techniques.
 In Proceedings of the International Conference of the Learning Sciences (ICLS).
+Hybrid, online and Hiroshima, Japan.

 [8] Singh, P.; Passonneau, Rebecca J.; Wasih, M.; Cang, X.; Kim, ChanMin; Puntambekar, S. 2022.
 Automated Support to Scaffold Students’ Written Explanations in Science.
-In Proceedings of the 23rd International Conference on Artificial Intelligence in Education, Durham University, UK.
+In Proceedings of the 23rd International Conference on Artificial Intelligence in Education.
+Hyrid, online and Durham University, UK.

 [9] Weiwei Guo, Wei Liu and Mona Diab.
 "Fast Tweet Retrieval with Compact Binary Codes".
 In Proceedings of COLING, 2014, Dublin, Ireland.